 These also have a recommended power supply of anywhere from 10-100W and can also survive extreme temperatures anywhere from -40 to 150-degrees Fahrenheit.
 Though, if those are real-life temperatures that you need to deal with, I request out of love that you move into a climate more for suitable for humans.
 Grooves on the underside that you can run the cables through to keep them safe from the elements.
 Whether you’re looking to place these in the garden or around the pool, the Bose Free Space 51 is definitely worth looking into.

 If you don’t want to spend too much, these speakers by Dual-Electronics are one of, if not the best value in outdoor speakers.
-You shouldn’t expect to get Polk-level sound quality from these, but for only around $40 for the pair, it’s hard to go wrong—especially when you consider everything that these have to offer.
+You shouldn’t expect to get Polk-level sound quality from these, but for only around $50 for the pair, it’s hard to go wrong—especially when you consider everything they have to offer.

 These feature a 4″ woofer, 1.6″ midrange cone, and a 0.78″ tweeter, which separates out everything nicely.
 One thing worth noting is that these have an all-weather resistant coating that will protect them from the average rainstorm and high temperatures, but the speakers themselves aren’t entirely weatherproof.
 So we wouldn’t recommend leaving these out in the open to bear the brunt of extreme weather.
 As long as these are somewhat covered in a gazebo or covered porch, you won’t have a problem.

 - Bose 251 Wall Mount Outdoor Environmental Speakers: These are a great choice for wall-mounted outdoor speakers.
 They’re easy to install, water and temperature resistant, and have a loud bass response.